via-teaching/ecs273-25s/README_guideline.md

 Thus, you should write your instructions as if someone not familiar with your code at all is reading it.

 This part should include installing dependencies, starting services and how to run the code (including backend and frontend).
 Please do not state something like "run the code" **without any command line instructions**.
+Below is some example you can follow(modify according to your own structure).

 ### A backend instruction example:

 **1. Navigate to the backend folder**

 ```
 cd server
 ```

 **2. (Optional but recommended) Set up a Python virtual environment (or conda based on your preference)**

 ```
 python -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate
 ```

 **3. Install required Python packages**

 ```
 pip install -r requirements.txt
 ```

 **4. Make sure MongoDB is running**
 If using Homebrew on macOS:

 ```
 brew services start mongodb-community
 ```

 **5. Import data into the database (if required)**

 ```
 python import_data.py
 ```

 **6. Run the FastAPI server**

 ```
 uvicorn main:app --reload --port 8000
 ```

 API Docs available at: http://localhost:8000/docs

 ### A frontend instruction example

 **1. Navigate to the frontend folder**

 ```
 cd client
 ```

 **2. Install required Node.js packages**

 ```
 npm install
 ```

 **3. Start the React development server**

 ```
 npm run dev
 ```